lanrat/certgraph/README.md

-# CertScan
+# CertGraph
 ### A tool to crawl the graph of certificate Alternate Names

-CertScan crawls SSL certificates creating a directed graph where each domain is a node and the certificate alternative names for that domain's certificate are the edges to other domain nodes.
+CertGraph crawls SSL certificates creating a directed graph where each domain is a node and the certificate alternative names for that domain's certificate are the edges to other domain nodes.
 Upon completion the Graph's adjacency list is printed.

 This tool was designed to be used for host name enumeration via SSL certificates, but it can also show you a "chain" of trust between domains and the certificates that re used between them.

 ## Usage
 ```
-Usage of ./certscan: [OPTION]...
+Usage of ./certgraph: [OPTION]...
 HOST...
   -depth uint
         maximum BFS depth to go (default 20)
   -parallel uint